 It wasn't the arousals, not altogether unpleasant, that the girls could not talk about.
 It was the other thing.
-The thing that made each believe, without knowing why, that this particular shame was different and could not the special which with the special way and specially for secrets.
+The thing that made each believe, without knowing why, that this particular shame was different and could not tolerate speech-not even in the language they had invented for secrets.